 5. Don’t rely on the indexers reading a name, place or date correctly.
 Don’t be afraid to browse records, that is search through them page by page.
 In pre-internet days this is how genealogy was undertaken and a very slow process it was at time, but now it can be very easy to forget that those who index all the online records are only human and they will make mistakes however careful they try to be.
 No one knows your family as well as you do so if you are missing data from a census or parish register etc and the ancestors who seem to have disappeared lived in a reasonably small area then consider searching for them page by page.
 It doesn’t take as long as you think and a spin off is that you will get a real feel for the surroundings and people that your family knew so well.

-6. Here is a bonus tip – Keep a note of which records you have searched for which ancestor, otherwise you will find yourself going back over old ground several times.
+6. Here is a bonus tip !! – Keep a note of which records you have searched for which ancestor, otherwise you will find yourself going back over old ground several times.
 Use the Research Project Planner and Family History Check List which are free printables in the MadAboutGenealogy Resource Library.
 Join my Mailing List and get free access to lots of genealogy printables, charts, worksheets etc. Click Here to join.

 5 top tips For Searching Online Genealogy Records – Summary

 1. Narrow down your search to the actual records that hold what you are looking for – no point in searching army records if you are looking for a census

 2. When entering data onto the search form remember less is more and if your first search doesn’t bring up any results either add or subtract details that you have entered.

 3. Wildcards – use them to replace names and places that could have been spelled differently.

 4. Leave out a surname, but add in one or two other details such a birth date and place.